 Natural Gas Fuel Basics

-Natural gas is an odorless, gaseous mixture of hydrocarbons—predominantly methane (CH4).
-It accounts for about a quarter of the energy used in the United States.
+Natural gas is an odorless, gaseous mixture of hydrocarbons—predominantly made up of methane (CH4).
+It accounts for about 30% of the energy used in the United States.
 About 40% goes to electric power production and the remaining is split between residential and commercial uses, such as heating and cooking, and industrial uses.
-Although natural gas is a proven, reliable alternative fuel that has long been used to power natural gas vehicles, only about one-tenth of 1% is used for transportation fuel.
+Although natural gas is a proven, reliable alternative fuel that has long been used to power natural gas vehicles, only about two-tenths of 1% is used for transportation fuel.

 CNG and LNG as Alternative Transportation Fuels